tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 * an optional authenticator request
 * an authenticator

-It returns the certificate chain and extensions and a status to indicate whether the authenticator is valid or not.
-If the authenticator was empty - that is, it did not contain a certificate - the certificate chain will contain no certificates.
+It returns the identity, such as the certificate chain and its extensions, and a status to indicate whether the authenticator is valid or not.
 The API SHOULD return a failure if the certificate_request_context of the authenticator was used in a previously validated authenticator.
 Well-formed empty authenticators are returned as valid.

 # IANA Considerations